jammathai/cnphylogeny/README.md

   (rows are zero-indexed).
 In this example, the root node (0) corresponds to the first row of `my-phylogeny.csv`, which stores the CNP $(2, 2, 2, 2, 2)$.

-When running `cnphylogeny`, use the shared basename of these two files to refer to the phylogeny.
-For example, `cnphylogeny my-phylogney` optimizes the phylogeny defined above, which looks like this:
+`my-phylogeny.csv` and `my-phylogeny.nwk` define a phylogeny that looks like this:

 ```mermaid
 graph TD;